ncatlab/nlab-content/pages/272.md

 * [[blob homology]].

-On the other hand, all three of these encode what in phyics are called _Eudlidean_ quantum field theories, whereas only the notion of [[local net]] so far really incorporates crucially the fact that the underlying spacetime of a quantum field theory is a [[smooth Lorentzian space]].
+On the other hand, all three of these encode what in physics are called _Euclidean_ quantum field theories, whereas only the notion of [[local net]] so far really incorporates crucially the fact that the underlying spacetime of a quantum field theory is a [[smooth Lorentzian space]].

 In the context of the Haag-Kastler axioms there is a precise theorem, the [[Osterwalder-Schrader theorem]], relating the Euclidean to the Lorentzian formulation: this is the operation known as [[Wick rotation]].